-Museum Yard in 2023: Alusta Pavilion
+Museum Yard in 2024: Alusta Pavilion

 Alusta pavilion, built on the courtyard of the Museum of Finnish Architecture and the Design museum, explores nature-culture relations and offers a place for encounters between humans and non-human animals in urban space.
 The pavilion functions as a platform for environmental discourse, both on the level of its form and materiality, and the different activities which take place there.
 It comprises a pollinator friendly meadow and structures made with clay in its different forms; unfired and fired brick and rammed earth.
-Alusta is realized by a multidisciplinary group lead by Suomi/Koivisto architects
+Alusta is realized by a multidisciplinary group lead by Suomi/Koivisto architects.

 Alusta offers a space for thinking about our place as part of a more than human community.
 The pavilion takes its form through collaboration of plants, human visitors, natural processes and passage of time.
 The clay and wood structures offer habitats for people, plants and insects.
 Fungi take part in maintaining the natural cycles and offer shelter and nutrition to insects.
 In collaboration with ecologists from Helsinki University, the project explores increasing biodiversity in the urban environment and demonstrating the importance of soil and its microbes for the wellbeing of the ecosystem.